kersorianek/mon-portfolio/_posts/2022-10-10-Agile-Scrum-in-a- Nutshell.md

 - Tools to use.

 ## Sprint in Detail

-- Sprint 1, Day 0
+- **Sprint 1, Day 0**
-    - Product Owner presents highest priority items from Product Backlog -Development team discusses and clarifies any open questions for each item -Team commits to completing selected stories by the end of the sprint -Scrum Master guides team in defining details of how committed items will be implemented -Tasks are written on cards and placed on Sprint Task board -Each member of Development Team selects a task to work on
+    - Product Owner presents highest priority items from Product Backlog
+    - Development team discusses and clarifies any open questions for each item
+    - Team commits to completing selected stories by the end of the sprint
+    - Scrum Master guides team in defining details of how committed items will be implemented
+    - Tasks are written on cards and placed on Sprint Task board
+    - Each member of Development Team selects a task to work on

-- Sprint 1, Day 1
+- **Sprint 1, Day 1**
     - During the Daily Scrum Meeting, the Development Team gives updates on their progress
     - Team members update the estimated remaining hours for their tasks on the Sprint Task board
     - Team members share what they plan to work on for the day and any obstacles they may be facing
     - The Scrum Master updates the Sprint Burndown chart to track progress.

-- Sprint 1, Day 28
+- **Sprint 1, Day 28**
     - Development Team presents current software implementation to Product Owner
     - Product Owner reviews implementation and documentation for accuracy
     - Invite outside parties for suggestions and comments (if needed)
     - Sprint Review Meeting conducted by Scrum Master

-- Sprint 2, Day 1
+- **Sprint 2, Day 1**
     - The Product Owner updates the Product Backlog with new items from customer meetings
     - The Development Team reviews and refactors any unfinished user stories from previous Sprint
     - The Development Team discusses and commits to new stories for the current Sprint under the guidance of the Scrum Master